-Only one of the attributes listed in Table 28 on page 105 needs to be present to cause NORES applications to act as RES applications.
+Only one of the attributes listed in Table 26 on page 103 needs to be present to cause NORES applications to act as RES applications.
 If your NORES application does become RES-like, you have additional considerations:

-- Many of the considerations for programs that have been compiled with RES now apply to the NORES applications that you have link-edited with Language Environment (as indicated with the "NORES Linked" category of the margin icon at the beginning of each section in Chapter 5 and Chapter 6). - Additional Language Environment services are available.
+- Many of the considerations for programs that have been compiled with RES now apply to the NORES applications that you have link-edited with Language Environment (as indicated with the "NORES Linked" category of the This section applies to: box at the beginning of each section in Chapter 6, "Moving from the OS/VS COBOL run time" and Chapter 7, "Moving from the VS COBOL II run time"). - Additional Language Environment services are available.
 For example, if you want to get a report of storage used by your program: - Before link-editing the NORES application with Language Environment, Language Environment was not initialized.
 You could not generate a storage report. - After link-editing the NORES application with Language Environment, Language Environment is initialized.
-You can now request a storage report by specifying the RPTSTG run-time option. - Performance will be impacted.
+You can now request a storage report by specifying the RPTSTG runtime option. - Performance will be impacted.